mouneeshwarip/Galaxy-Guesser/README.md

 I would like to extend my heartfelt gratitude to the following people for their invaluable support and contributions to the success of this project:

 - My Mentor(Can Sucullu): For providing incredible last-minute corrections and tips that significantly improved the project.
-- Cohort Facilitator(Krystina): For consistently supplying the resources I needed and sharing insightful TED Talks that kept me motivated.
+- Cohort Facilitator(Krystina): For consistently supplying the resources I needed and sharing insightful pep talks that kept me motivated.
 - My Friend(Priyanka) and Colleagues: For being my last-minute saviors with great tips and hacks, ensuring I could tackle challenges effectively.
 - My Husband(Bala): The real pillar behind my project's submission.
 I am immensely grateful for his unwavering support, staying awake with me through sleepless nights and helping me understand the complex logics.